 - 40 g ground almonds

-- 20 g virgin organic coconut oil I use Coconut Merchant - you can double this for a thinner, larger biscuit (like a ginger snap but without the snap)
+- 20 g coconut oil - I use Coconut Merchant – you can double this for a thinner, larger biscuit (like a ginger snap but without the snap)

-- Place all the ingredients in a bowl and squash the coconut oil and honey into the dry ingredients until you have a dough
+- Place all the ingredients in a bowl and squash the coconut oil and liquid sweetener into the dry ingredients until you have a dough

 - Divide the dough into 6, roll each piece into a ball and place on a lined baking tray